Understanding what a mortgage actually is

 During a period of decline in the market, many individuals feel like they are losing their shirts (and possibly much more).

 According to USnews, corrections happen at least once every 2 years.
 Sometimes they happen annually.
-They typically only last a couple of months and drop less than 20%.
+When corrections do occur, they typically only last a couple of months and drop less than 20%.

-Bear markets and recessions occur every 4-5 years.
-They typically drop at least 20% and last for about a year.
+Bear markets (recessions) occur every 4-5 years.
+They typically drop 20% or greater and last for a duration of one year, give or take a few months.

-The biggest factor of a recovery is if you actually stayed invested throughout the downturn.
+The single most significant factor of a recovery whether or not you stayed invested throughout the entire downturn.

-You see, if you choose to try and time the market and you get out while it's on the way down, you technically have to time it correctly twice.
-Once on the way down, and then once on the way back up when you "re-enter" the market.
+As history has shown repeatedly, if you choose to try and time the market and you get out while it's on the way down, you technically have to time the market correctly twice- once on the way down, and then once on the way back up when you "re-enter" the market.
 Market timing is a fool's errand.

 There are professional money managers who spend their whole entire life's work trying to time the market and, guess what...
 92% of actively managed funds fail to match the returns of the market (i.e. S&P 500 index) over a 15 year period.